ibm-cloud-docs/power-iaas/compliances.md

 ---

-The {{site.data.keyword.powerSys_notm}} provides programs and certifications that help you establish and strengthen compliance for a wide range of internationally recognized standards.
+The {{site.data.keyword.powerSysFull}} provides programs and certifications that help you establish and strengthen compliance for a wide range of internationally recognized standards.
 {: shortdesc}